19hours/sg-statutes/Acts/Criminal Procedure Code.md

 312

-If the woman is quick with child
+If the woman’s pregnancy is more than 16 weeks

 Ditto

 Ditto

-Ditto
+Not bailable

 Imprisonment for 7 years, and fine